Balletie/webpub/docs/man-main.rst

 ``head`` & ``body``
    The contents of the head and body elements of this page.
 ``prev_url`` & ``next_url``
    The previous and next page, if any.
-If there's no previous page (i.e. it's the first page), then this variable is empty.
+If there's no previous or next page (i.e. it's the first or last page), then this variable is empty.
 ``toc_url``
    The link to the table of contents page.
 ``src``